arpitbbhayani/articles/blogs/string-interning.md

 ### Dictionary Keys

 CPython also interns thee Strings which keys of any dictionary object.
-Upon putting an item in the dictionary the interpreter String Interning on the key againsst which item is stored.
-The following code is taken from [dictobject.c](https://github.com/python/cpython/blob/master/Objects/dictobject.c) showcasing the exact behaviour.
+Upon putting an item in the dictionary the interpreter String Interning on the key against which item is stored.
+The following code is taken from [dictobject.c](https://github.com/python/cpython/blob/master/Objects/dictobject.c) showcasing the exact behavior.

-There is comment next to the `PyUnicode_InternInPlace` function call that suggests, if we really need to intern all the keys in all the dictionaries.
+Fun Fact: There is a comment next to the `PyUnicode_InternInPlace` function call that suggests if we really need to intern all the keys in all the dictionaries.

 ```cpp
 int